About the Flu

-During the 2018–2019 flu season, 130 children died from flu and flu-associated illness.
+During the 2019–2020 flu season, at least 188 children died from flu and flu-associated illness.
 Thousands more children were hospitalized.
-The Centers for Disease Control and Prevention (CDC) says about 80% of the children who died had not received a flu vaccination.
+According to the Centers for Disease Control and Prevention (CDC), most of the children who died had not received a flu vaccination.

 Flu season usually begins in December and lasts until April in the United States.
-Flu vaccinations are usually available starting in September, and it's best to get the vaccine as soon as it's available.
+It's best to get the vaccine in September or October, but it’s never too late to get the vaccine at any point until April.
 See Flu Vaccination for Current Patients and Families to learn when vaccinations are available at Seattle Children's.

 More on Flu Symptoms and Prevention